 Alternative Educational Provision

-Training and qualifications are available for facilitators, horse professionals and practitioners of equine assisted learning.
-Courses run throughout the year and lead to accredited, nationally recognised qualifications.
+Independently accredited training and qualifications are available for facilitators, horse professionals, tutors and practitioners of equine assisted learning.
+Courses run throughout the year and lead to nationally recognised qualifications.

 Check the Events page for the next Introduction Day.

 EAQ has a Register of Certified Facilitators, all of whom have met certain quality standards and attended the EAQ Facilitator Training.